Pennsylvania Association of Conservation Districts

 Continue Reading

-First Week of Agricultural Conservation Technical “Boot Camp” Training Level II Concludes
+Agricultural Conservation Technical “Boot Camp” Training Level II Held

 The Boot Camp Level II Agronomy Track (top) and Engineering Track (bottom) pose for a group photo on their first day of class.

-Thirty-two individuals attended the first Agricultural Conservation Technical Boot Camp Training session – Level II, April 29-May 3, 2024, at Fort Indiantown Gap in Lebanon County.
-Attendees included staff from conservation districts, the USDA Natural Resources Conservation Service and affiliates, PACD, and the State Conservation Commission.
+Twenty-nine individuals attended the Agricultural Conservation Technical Boot Camp Training session – Level II April 7-11, 2025.
+The training was held at Fort Indiantown Gap in Lebanon County and at the USDA Natural Resources Conservation Service (NRCS) office in Harrisburg, PA.
+Attendees included staff from PACD, conservation districts, the USDA Natural Resources Conservation Service and affiliates, and the PA Department of Environmental Protection.

 The USDA Natural Resources Conservation Service and the State Conservation Commission sponsor the training, which PACD coordinates with these partners.